 SOMA Ministry in the UK

 SOMA UK emphasises the positive impact of participating in Teams upon mission vision at home.
 It does this through the SHARING newsletter and electronic media to circulate Team members’ experience, and seeks to provoke vivid engagement with the Spirit in the UK.
-A SOMA UK conference and/or regional day meetings are held every 18 months, gathering the SOMA constituency, with a focus on the twin ministries of Intercession and Teams.
+A SOMA UK conference and/or regional day meetings are held every 18 months, gathering the SOMA family, with a focus on the twin ministries of Intercession and Teams.
 Parish Mission Partners will continue to be sought as they promote a proactive, mutually beneficial relationship with supporting churches, congregations and clergy.